YousefAlghusn/TSP-KSA-Map/README.md

 possible route that visits every city exactly once and returns to the starting point.
 This problem is easy to state and difficult to solve.

-The used algorithms are: Hill CLimbing, Simulated Annealing, and Genetic Algorithm.
+The used algorithms are: Hill Climbing, Simulated Annealing, and Genetic Algorithm.

 # Sample run